Table of Contents

 What are lesser-known symptoms of nicotine withdrawal?

-Symptoms like constipation, dry mouth, or vivid dreams can also occur as your body adjusts back to its nicotine-free state.
+Symptoms like constipation, dry mouth, or vivid dreams can also occur as your body adjusts back to its tobacco product free state.

 Can quitting cold turkey be effective?

-Yes, but it’s often more challenging.
-Behavioral support and NRT products tend to increase success rates.
+Yes, although individuals often face greater challenges.
+Behavioral support, health care support, support groups, family member support and NRT products and drug detox tend to increase success rates.

 Take the First Step Toward a Smoke-Free Life